WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

-Google Sites offers a comprehensive web design solution where you can design, publish, and manage your site all in one place without the need for separate uploads or installations.
-All you need is a standard free Google account to start.
+Google Sites offers a complete web design solution that enables you to create, publish, and manage your website all in one place.
+This eliminates the need for separate uploads or installations.
+To get started, you need a standard, free Google account.

-One of the key advantages of Google Sites is its integrated hosting, removing the hassle of finding an external hosting provider.
+One of the key advantages of Google Sites is its integrated hosting, eliminating the need to find an external hosting provider.
 This feature enhances its user-friendliness and convenience.

 Even without much coding experience, you can quickly create a basic website using Google Sites in minutes.
-The platform includes a user-friendly WYSIWYG editor, making it accessible even for those unfamiliar with web design.
+The platform features a user-friendly WYSIWYG editor, making it accessible to even those unfamiliar with web design.

 For users with some programming knowledge, there’s the option to manually edit the website’s code for a more customized look and advanced functionality.

 While Google Sites is user-friendly, newcomers might benefit from the support of the platform’s developers.
 Fortunately, Google Sites offers a Help Center with tutorials and guides to assist users.
-Also, you can provide feedback and include screenshots to describe any issues they encounter better.
+Also, you can provide feedback and include screenshots to describe better any issues they encounter.

 Verdict